necibeahat/Drug-Analytics-and-Prediction/README.md

-# OpenFDA_SampleProject
+# Data analytics and prediction on Drug data

-Sample project using drug endpoint data from OpenFDA
+TBC